Jose Siri Player Props: Rays vs. Royals

 Jose Siri At The Plate

-- Siri has driven in a run in 20 games this year (45.5%), including eight games with more than one RBI (18.2%).
+- In 20 games this season (44.4%), Siri has picked up an RBI, and in eight of those games (17.8%) he had more than one.
 He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.